Shamong Township, New Jersey: Education

-Indian Mills Memorial Middle School with 348 students in grades 5–8.2018-2019 Burlington County Public Schools Directory, Burlington County, New Jersey.
-Accessed May 14, 2020.
+Indian Mills Memorial Middle School with 312 students in grades 5–8.

 Public school students in Shamong Township in ninth through twelfth grades attend Seneca High School located in Tabernacle Township, which also serves students from Southampton Township, Tabernacle Township and Woodland Township.
-The school is part of the Lenape Regional High School District, which also serves students from Evesham Township, Medford Lakes, Medford Township and Mount Laurel Township.Staff.
-"Regional School Districts", Burlington County Times, April 26, 2015.
-Accessed March 6, 2020.
-"Lenape Regional Serves: Evesham, Medford, Medford Lakes, Mount Laurel, Shamong, Southampton, Tabernacle, Woodland" As of the 2018–2019 school year, the high school had an enrollment of 1,137 students and 109.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.
+The school is part of the Lenape Regional High School District, which also serves students from Evesham Township, Medford Lakes, Medford and Mount Laurel.
+As of the 2023–24 school year, the high school had an enrollment of 1,037 students and 101.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.

-Students from Shamong Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton Township.
+Students from Shamong Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.